A chancers guide to riding a motorcycle around India

 After the excitement of the previous days events we were grateful to be out on the open road.
 The bike was riding fantastically well, an improvement of considerable magnitude.
 Nothing would stop our all India motorcycle adventure.
 Next stop, Rishikesh.
 We covered the near 200km in a six hour ride.

-We spent four days in Rishikesh.
-We enjoyed a walk to the Near Garh waterfall, taking a dip in the cold flowing stream.
+During our four days in Rishikesh, we enjoyed a walk to the Near Garh waterfall, taking a dip in the cold flowing stream.
 The feeling was something like a medium strength massage for the shoulders.
 A welcome respite from the heat of the day.
 It was approaching thirty degrees now.

 I discovered a new favourite breakfast: aloo parantha with eggs, beans and toast.
 Mug of chai on the side.
 It was a hearty feast fit for a hungry bikers day off.
 We visited the German bakery for vegan chocolate brownie.
 We swam and bathed I the mighty Ganga.